apache/activemq-artemis/docs/user-manual/en/security.md

 entry is removed or when an entry has been in the cache "too long".

 The size of the caches are controlled by the `authentication-cache-size` and `authorization-cache-size` configuration parameters.
-Both deafult to `1000`.
+Both default to `1000`.

 How long cache entries are valid is controlled by `security-invalidation-interval`, which is in milliseconds.
 Using `0` will